Mean Time Between Failure

 Example: If a critical pump typically fails every 300 hours, schedule inspections at 250 hours to prevent failure.

-The goal isn’t to increase the frequency of PMs, but to time maintenance interventions where they can actually prevent failures.
+The goal is not to increase the frequency of PMs, but to time maintenance interventions where they can actually prevent failures.

 - Why did it fail?